 "The road closures were a necessary inconvenience during the Olympic Games but now it looks like Surrey County Council are to make this an annual event.

-"This is all very well but residents of Surrey are pestered and annoyed by cyclists, practising months in advance of the event, who ride the route in very large numbers from very early in the morning shouting at each other."'No respect'
+"This is all very well but residents of Surrey are pestered and annoyed by cyclists, practising months in advance of the event, who ride the route in very large numbers from very early in the morning shouting at each other."